navidrezadoost/smilodon/docs/MIGRATION.md

 > "Migrated from React Select in 2 hours.
 Bundle size dropped from 32KB to 6.6KB.
 Scrolling is buttery smooth now even with 50,000 items!"
 > — Frontend Team @ TechCorp

-> "HeadlessUI was too bare-bones. @native-select gave us the perfect balance of features and flexibility.
+> "HeadlessUI was too bare-bones. @smilodon gave us the perfect balance of features and flexibility.
 CSP compliance was a huge bonus!"
 > — Senior Engineer @ FinanceApp

 > "We had Floating UI + custom virtualizer (800 LOC).
-Replaced with @native-select in one afternoon.
+Replaced with @smilodon in one afternoon.
 Deleted so much code!"
 > — Lead Developer @ DataViz

 ---